 What if you go over the number of contacts or email sends included with your plan?

-Make sure you know what the pricing is per contact or emails sent that go over your plans allocated amounts.
+Make sure you know what the pricing is per-contact or emails sent that go over your plans allocated amounts.
 Don’t get a surprise bill from your marketing automation vendor because you added an extra 10,000 contacts to your database over your allowed amount.
 Know what these overage costs will be and also negotiate the price of overage as well.
-The difference between 2 cents and 5 cents per extra email sent is substantial when you are sending high volume emails.
+The difference between two cents and five cents per extra email sent is substantial when you are sending high volume emails.

 Does support cost extra?

-You will find a wide range of support services available at different marketing automation vendors including support forums, wikis, phone, email and chat support.
-Usually all of these support services are free.
+You’ll find a wide range of support services available at different marketing automation vendors including support forums, wikis, phone, email and chat support.
+Usually, all of these support services are free.
 Sometimes you will need to pay an additional amount if your support request is related to strategy or tactical implementation versus troubleshooting more common issues.
 This tactical/strategic support will most often come from a vendor’s partner network instead of an in-house team, thus the reasoning for an added cost.

 Will I have to pay to integrate other technologies with my marketing automation platform?

-Generally there is not an additional fee to do 3rd party integrations aside from the cost of each of the technologies themselves.
-We have rarely if ever seen a technology charge a one-time or ongoing fee for integration with another platform.
-However, if the platforms you are connecting don’t have native integration, you may have to pay for a service like Zapier to manage the integration.
-(Zapier does have a free plan depending on how many “zaps” you require).
+Generally, there is not an additional fee to do third party integrations aside from the cost of each of the technologies themselves.
+We have rarely, if ever, seen a technology charge a one-time or ongoing fee for integration with another platform.
+However, if the platforms you are connecting don’t have native integration, you may have to pay for a third-party service to help with the integration.

 Knowing the true cost of marketing automation